Frequently Asked Questions

 What is Aquara?

-Aquara is building the world’s first decentralized water fund and governance layer.
+Aquara is building the world’s first decentralized water fund — a transparent, blockchain-powered system connecting Bitcoin and real-world water assets.

 How is Aquara different from a water ETF or NGO donation?